kuba-wlo/kuba-wlo/README.md

 🎓 Student of **IT Automation Systems**
 💻 Worked with **C++, Python**
-🧠 Interested in software development and problem solving.
+🧠 Interested in software development and problem solving

 ## 🛠️ Tools I use